|On this page

-If you wire out from a node inside the loop to a processor outside the loop (that is, not connected to the loop’s end node), the work items in that processor will generate based on the in-loop work items, but will be scheduled normally in parallel.
+If you wire out from a node inside the loop to a processor outside the loop (not connected to the loop’s end node), the work items in that processor generates based on the in-loop work items, but will be scheduled normally in parallel.

 This can be useful for “side work” based on items in the loop but not required by the loop.
 For example, if the loop involves generating and manipulating images, you might generate thumbnails of the images outside the loop.

 You can use any processor node in a feedback loop.
 Currently, you cannot use a dynamic partitioner inside a feedback loop.
 You can use static partitioners, if the partitions only contain work items from the same loop iteration.
 If work items from different iterations are somehow partitioned together, the partition node reports an error.

 You should color the start and end nodes of a block the same to make their relationship clear.
 The default nodes put down by the For-Loop tool are colored orange, but you can change the node colors.
 This is useful to distinguish nested loops.

 The border around the block takes on the color of the end node.

 The begin node is a processor that generates loop iteration work items.